 Even Better Sequel: Or Surprisingly Improved Sequel for those who weren't impressed by Metal Gear.
 This game features a more complex plot, better graphics, the introduction of the radar, the ability to crawl, enhanced guard AI, and tons of little details.
 The improvement is so vast that first time players have been stunned by the opening credits sequence.

-Big Boss's comment about soldiers being dead weight out of the battlefield becomes somewhat hilarious after watching the Mega64 trailer on Metal Gear Rising: Revengeance, where Raiden bombed at absolutely every single job his unemployment adviser offered him up until getting a job as a cybernetic private military contractor.
-It also goes int a bit of Harsher in Hindsight, as the unemployment manager when first meeting Raiden mentions attributes to Raiden's 4 year unemployment to being the result of an implied terrible economy (at the time the trailer was released, the American economy, not to mention most of the world wide economy, especially the European economy, was undergoing a severe economic crisis).
+Big Boss's comment about soldiers being dead weight out of the battlefield becomes somewhat hilarious after watching the Mega 64 trailer of Metal Gear Rising: Revengeance, where Raiden bombed at absolutely every single job his unemployment adviser offered him up until getting a job as a cybernetic private military contractor.
+It also goes int a bit of Harsher in Hindsight, as the unemployment manager when first meeting Raiden mentions attributes to Raiden's four year unemployment to being the result of an implied terrible economy (at the time the trailer was released, the American economy, not to mention most of the world wide economy, especially the European economy, was undergoing a severe economic crisis).

-Gustava's backstory reveals that she fell in love with a man named Frank Hunter, whom she intended to elope with and cross the border with him.
-Unfortunately, she was denied permission, and was outcasted as a result.
+Gustava's backstory reveals that she fell in love with a Western man named Frank Hunter, whom she intended to elope with.
+Unfortunately, she was denied U.S. citizenship, and was outcasted as a result.
 Her death by Metal Gear D hits Snake hard when he reveals that he didn't want to see a woman die in front of him in Metal Gear Solid.

 For Gray Fox, he's a Shell-Shocked Veteran who cannot stay away from war as he thought he cannot function outside the battlefield.
 As the pilot of Metal Gear D, he ended up killing the woman he loved.
 He thought making a woman happy is something he cannot do.
 The theme that plays in the conversation between him and Snake is appropriately called "Tears".